avsteele/C_Programming_Notes/site/2-Writing_Programs.md

 When we want to accessing a value in the array (to set or read its value), the part in the `[]` is called the **index**.
 The 1st element is `intArray[0]` and goes up from there.

 When you first create an array, the values of the members are not set (initialized) to any particular (or even valid) value.
-Referring to the example: the values of `intArray[1]` through `intArray[8]`, since they are never set, could be anything, and may differ each time you run your problem.
-It is good practice to not access an array element until it has been set.
+Returning to the example now: the values of `intArray[1]` through `intArray[8]`, since they are never set, could be anything, and may differ each time you run your problem.
+For this reason, there is no reason to read an array element before it has been set.

 Attempting to read or write an index beyond the last element is an error.
 Doing so can crash your problem or lead to unexpected behavior.
-For instance, in the example above you must never assign or read `intArray[10]` or higher.
-Accessing elements beyond the end of your array is called a [buffer overflow](https://en.wikipedia.org/wiki/Buffer_overflow).
+For instance, in the example above you must never assign (or read) `intArray[10]` or higher.
+Writing to elements beyond the end of your array is called a [buffer overflow](https://en.wikipedia.org/wiki/Buffer_overflow).

-### strings
+### `string`

-We have already used strings above; every time we used `printf` the part in quotes `"..."` is a string.
+We have already used `string`s above; every time we used `printf` the part in quotes `"..."` is a string.
 For now, think of strings like an array of `char`s, with the special feature that they always end with the special character `\0`.

 Put the example below into REPLIT and run it to test these concepts.